MinhNhat007/Social-Force/README.md

-Project social force, realization of project on AGH laboratory Systems Simulations and Modelling
+Project social force, realization of project on AGH laboratory Systems Simulations and Modelling.